Power Of Attorney In India – The Types And How To Get One?

 An individual may have a medical PoA and a Living Will to make decisions related to their medical care.

-It is legal for a person who holds a validly executed, duly stamped and registered PoA for property in India to execute a property sale.
 It should be kept in mind that a PoA issued to a non-blood relatively will carry a significantly higher stamp duty than one issued to a blood relative.

 Know more on the law on using PoA for sales.